 U-Ranking report

-The U-Ranking (Synthetic Indicators of Spanish Universities) 2022 report presents the results of the eleventh edition of the project, based on the analysis of universities’ activities in teaching and research and innovation, offering a classification of the Spanish universities for each dimension and for the total of university activities.
+The U-Ranking (Synthetic Indicators of Spanish Universities) 2024 report presents the results of the twelfth edition of the project, based on the analysis of universities’ activities in teaching and research and innovation, offering a classification of the Spanish universities for each dimension and for the total of university activities.

 What does this report contain?

-This report describes the methodology used to construct the variables and indicators that serve as a basis for the different classifications and explores in detail the two types of rankings constructed, university performance (U-Ranking) and their volume of results (U-Ranking Volume), comparing them with each other, with the Shanghai ranking, as well as with the results from the 2022 edition of U-Ranking.
+This document describes the methodology developed for constructing the variables and indicators that serve as the basis for the different classifications.
+It analyzes in detail the two types of rankings constructed: performance (U-Ranking) and volume of results (U-Ranking Volume), comparing them with each other and with the Shanghai Ranking.
+The report shows the teaching and research and innovation results of the universities and the sensitivity of the ranking to changes in the importance given to these activities.
+The results obtained in the 2024 edition are contrasted with those of 2023, analyzing the differences in the performance of the different regional university systems.

 DOWNLOAD REPORT